docutils/docutils/docutils/README.txt

        http://www.python.org/

-   Python 2.3 or later is required.
-Docutils is compatible with Python 3.
+   Docutils is compatible with Python versions from 2.3 up to 2.6.

 2. Use the latest Docutils code.
 Get the code from Subversion or from the snapshot: